 New York, NY

-The Georgia Department of Early Care and Learning (DECAL) is the state’s stand-alone education agency for children from birth through age five.
-At DECAL, Kristin Bernhard leads the development and implementation of statewide strategies to improve the quality of early childhood education programs, deepen community engagement, and increase access to high quality child care.
+Bernhard leads the advocacy and policy strategy at the Ounce of Prevention Fund, where she oversees the National Policy Team and the Illinois Policy Team.
+Prior to joining the Ounce, Kristin served as the Deputy Commissioner for System Reform at the Georgia Department of Early Care and Learning, where she led the implementation of the state’s Race to the Top Early Learning Challenge Grant, Quality Rating & Improvement System, Early Head Start Child Care Partnership Grant, Early Childhood Integrated Data System, and other initiatives to strengthen the state’s early learning system.
+Her career has also included serving as the Education Policy Advisor to Governor Nathan Deal and time in the policy office of Governor Sonny Perdue.
 Prior to joining the team at DECAL, she served as Education Policy Advisor to Georgia Governor Nathan Deal and also in the policy office of Governor Sonny Perdue.
 She is a member of the inaugural class of the Governor Zell Miller Foundation Leadership Institute and the University of Georgia’s 40 under 40 class of 2018.
 Kristin is a graduate of the University of Georgia and Georgia State University’s College of Law.

 Division Chief and Associate Professor